telerik/ajax-docs/api/client/Telerik.Web.UI.RadTagCloud.md

 #####  args `Sys.EventArgs`

-Empty event argument.

-### itemClicking

-The itemClicking event occurs when an item of the RadTagCloud control is clicked, immediately after the mouse button is released.
-The event is fired before the client-side validation occurs, and can be canceled.

-#### Event Data

-##### sender `Telerik.Web.UI.RadTagCloud`

-The instance of the RadTagCloud raised the event.

-#####  args `Telerik.Web.UI.TagCloudCancelEventArgs`

 The event arguments.
 ### itemClicked

 The itemClicked event occurs when an item of the RadTagCloud control is clicked, immediately after the itemClicking event.